Sun safety myths and facts

 If you have a fake tan, you still need to protect yourself in 5 ways whenever you are outside.

 Fact: It’s unsafe to seek extra sun to top-up vitamin D levels.
+Spending extra time in the sun will not increase vitamin D levels - but it will increase your risk of skin cancer.
 Most people get enough UV exposure to maintain vitamin D levels through their usual outdoor activities.
+Using sun protection including sunscreen does not stop your body generating vitamin D.

 Talk to your doctor if you’re concerned about your vitamin D level.